Genealogy: How to Research Your Family Tree at the Albany County Hall of Records

 He who takes no interest in the history of his ancestors does not deserve to be remembered by his posterity

 The Archives staff will assist all researchers whether in person or by mail.
 If the research is done by mail request, there is a $20.00 per hour search fee.
-The only charges for research on site is for paper copies of records (50 Cents per page) or for written certification that the record is a copy of the original ($4.00).
-You may print out a research request form by clicking here.
+The only charges for research on site is for paper copies of records (50¢ per page) or for written certification that the record is a copy of the original ($4.00).
+Use our Research Request Form linked from this page.

 The following records are referenced in any family research:

 1. The Albany City Directories (1830 - 1994)

 The directories are for the City of Albany only.
 Many municipalities of Albany County have their own city or town directories.
 The directories are an annual publication listing addresses and occupations of the inhabitants of the city during a given year.
 Each book has a table of contents and business advertisements.
 Directories from 1857 to the present give alphabetical listings of all businesses in Albany during that year.
 The City of Albany Directories from 1914 to the present list street guides; this allows the researcher to look up houses by street name and address.

 The Hall of Records has census records for the City and County of Albany from 1855 - 1925.
 These contain detailed information on the entire population of the area surveyed.
 The records are arranged by municipality, ward, election district, and page number.
 The census lists the name of families or individuals, relationship to the head of household (e.g., son, daughter), age, gender, country of birth, alien or citizen, occupation and address.
 Note: the researcher must know the ward the individual/family resided in because only the 1892 census is indexed by name.
 The city of Albany Directories and ward maps can help locate the ward.

 3. Declaration of Intention and Naturalization (1827 - 1991)